jpivarski/causality-not-actual/README.md

 but in the form of a presentation for the Fermi Society of Philosophy, and focusing on just the point about causality: that it's a feature of possible worlds, not the actual world.

+Here is [a video of this talk](https://youtu.be/BrNr5q_vegA), as it was presented on February 15, 2024.

 ## To view the slideshow

 Click on this link: